 Jorge was born in Juarez, Mexico just across the West-Texan border.
 He moved to the U.S. when he was six and grew up in Louisville, KY.
 In 2016, he graduated from Asbury University in Wilmore, KY with B.A. degrees in Journalism and Public Relations.
 It was during his time at university that he connected with Word Made Flesh.

-He loves using good storytelling, writing and graphic design to communicate the Good News of Christ.
-For him, like with Jesus, it is important to hear the stories of hurting people and give space for their voices to be heard.
+He loves using good storytelling, writing and graphic design to communicate the hope of the Gospel.
+For him, it is important to hear the stories of hurting people and give space for their voices to be heard.